-Our warehouse clearance event is in full swing, with up to 75% off dozens of floors.
+Our warehouse clearance event is coming round fast, with up to 75% off dozens of floors.

 Make the most of your hallway

 It’s said that first impressions are everything, so with the hallway being the entrance to the home it’s the perfect place to make an impact.